LingHsiLiu/Machine-Learning/README.md

 # Machine-Learning

-Homework code and report for Applied Machine Learning at University of Illinois Urbana-Champaign
+Applied Machine Learning at University of Illinois Urbana-Champaign Code and report for Homework